Bhpsngum/starblast-snippets/MapEditorTutorial.md

 | S / Arrow Down Button | Down |
 | A / Arrow Left Button | Left |
 | D / Arrow Right Button | Right |

+**Mobile/Touch devices:**
+* Touch in any cell in the map to apply the asteroid to that cell
+* Touch and move with one finger for asteroid trails
+* Touch and move with more than one finger to navigate in the map

+## Commonly asked questions

+### 1. Why i can't see the asteroids in my map although the map isn't blank?
+**Answer:** This problem occurs when your asteroid color is set to - intentionally or somehow unintentionally - the same color as the background.

+**How to fix**: Navigate to the [Decoration Tab](#decoration-tab) and change the asteroid color (the first box from left to right).
+### 2. Why my tool doesn't have "Copy Image" features although it's listed above?
+**Answer:** Copy Image feature requires higher technic than text copying, if "Copy Image" button doesn't appear in your site, it means that your browser doesn't meet the requirements for this feature to operate (usually there's a notification in the Menu Bar if it happens).

+**How to fix:** Switch to another browser, or, update your browser to the latest version.
+### 3. Why can't I use the tool in IE (Internet Explorer)?
+**Answer:** We've stopped supporting this browser since ME 2.0 as IE will be ~~killed~~stopped on 17 August, 2021 by Microsoft.
+If you're a fan of it, sorry about that :(

+**How to fix:** Switch to another browser.
+### 4. How can i contact or give you a feedback?
+**Answer:** We recommend you to use the feedback link listed in [links](#links) or you can use these contact information below:
+* Email: bhpsngumtrongwikipediatiengvie@gmail.com
+* Discord: @Bhpsngum#2623
+### 5. Can i help developing this tool?
+**Answer:** Yes.
+This tool is still in development, so if you have enough Web Making Skills (HTML, CSS, JS) and think that you can do this work, use the feedback to tell us to apply :)

+**Remember:** You *won't receive any payments or cash for your work*.
+This tool is a *community resource* and contributed by the community.
+You will be credited if you've done fair enough contributions in this tool.